 At Branton we also have a thriving Forest School with two fully trained Forest School Leaders, our nursery specialist being one of those.
-Our children are timetabled to work outside in our Forest School on a Tuesday afternoon and a Thursday morning, although our Forest School is accessible whenever we wish to work outside!
+Our children are timetabled to work outside in our Forest School on a Tuesday afternoon and a Thursday morning currently, although our Forest School is accessible whenever we wish to work outside!
 The children enjoy a rich variety of activities to support their learning, including learning languages such as Spanish, cooking, singing and moving to music.
-They take part in drama and dance or yoga activities on a Friday morning and in their final term in nursery before they make to move into reception they have the opportunity to join our children for their swimming sessions at Willowburn when accompanied by an adult, and take part in our PE afternoons.
+They take part in drama and dance or yoga activities through the week and in their final term in nursery before they make to move into reception they have the opportunity to join our children for their swimming sessions at Willowburn when accompanied by an adult, and take part in our PE afternoons.

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
 At Branton Community Primary School and Breamish Valley Community Nursery, children are welcome into the Nursery once they are 2 years old.
-We offer both funded (for eligible 2 year olds) and paid for sessions, with a targeted 2 year old session running each Wednesday afternoon.
+We offer both funded (for eligible 2 year olds) and paid for sessions, we find that morning sessions are most appropriate for our 2 year olds.
 In the term that they turn 3 children are invited to take up to 15 hours/five sessions in our nursery as a 'rising 3'.
 Please see information below in the admissions section with regard to rising 3 places.